Vincent Alvares: Biography

-Alvares was a Medical practitioner and Chemist of his Majesty John V of Portugal.
+Alvares was a medical practitioner and chemist of John V of Portugal.
 He was issued letter to practice by the chief physician of Goa.
 He accompanied the General of the Arraial of Ponda, Antonio do Amaral Sarmento to Sunda in Kanara in 1713 in Salsette supplying medicines free of charge to all army men and auxiliaries.
 After the death of his wife he entered the priesthood and died in Margão on 19 November 1738.

 Family

 Alvares was a descendant of Lourenço Alvares, a Brahmin from Querem who converted to Roman Catholicism.
 His son, Manuel Caetano Alvares, was the first and only Goan to be given capelo gratuito of the Faculty of Medicine by an order issued by King Joseph I of Portugal.